The purpose of the Dredged Material Management Plan (DMMP) is to prepare a coordinated long-term plan for managing dredged material from Pool 6.

-Pool 6’s DMMP contains alternative plans that emphasize accommodating year-to-year placement rather than providing long-term storage capacity.
+The Pool 6 DMMP contains alternative plans that emphasize accommodating year-to-year placement rather than providing long-term storage capacity.
 The Corps selected a target year-to-year capacity of 168,000 cubic yards to provide ample space for the largest quantity of material likely to be dredged in one year.

 The DMMP evaluated a list of potentially suitable sites and developed the Federal Standard or Base Plan for managing dredged material for a minimum of 20 years.
 The Federal Standard is defined as “the dredged material disposal alternative or alternatives identified by the Corps which represent the least costly alternatives consistent with sound engineering practices and meeting the environmental standards established by the [Clean Water Act’s] 404(b)(1) evaluation process…” (33 CFR 335.7).

-In fiscal year 2018, initiated planning for the Pool 6 DMMP and property acquisition under existing authorities.
+In fiscal year 2018, the Corps continued planning for the Pool 6 DMMP and conducted property acquisition of the Homer West site under existing authorities.

-A public meeting was conducted on February 21, 2019 presenting alternatives currently under consideration.
-The draft report will be released for public review and another public meeting will be held later in fiscal year 2019.
+A public meeting was conducted on February 21, 2019 presenting the draft plan.
+The draft plan is undergoing public review and was extended at the request of the city of Winona.
+The review will end on April 10, 2020.
 The U.S. Army Corps of Engineers, St. Paul District will evaluate and consider all public comments for the final DMMP.
-A final plan will be completed in late fiscal year 2019.
-Subsequent real estate acquisition is anticipated to continue through fiscal year 2020.
+A final plan will be completed in summer 2020.
 Acquisition will be phased over time, pending prioritization of parcels and availability of funds.